 For all I know she could have just as easily been pulling a practical joke on some tourists.

-Hopefully I don’t offend any beauticians reading this, but I don’t think cutting guys hair is really all that difficult.
-I’m fairly confident that after 30 years of watching people cut my hair, that I could do a pretty darn good job of cutting my own hair.
-If only I could figure out how to stand behind myself.
+Hopefully I don’t offend any beauticians reading this, but I don’t think cutting a guys hair is really all that difficult.
+I’m fairly confident that after 30 years of watching people cut my hair, that I could do a pretty darn good job of cutting my own hair — if only I could figure out how to stand behind myself.

 Anyways to make a long story about long hair getting shortened short, the lady (who by the way had the hair style of a cockatoo) spent all of 4 minutes with a quick buzz and a few snips and then dusted me off and sent me on my way.
 Since I had no way to communicate my thoughts…